afbreilyn/findfoods/README.md

 # FINDFOODS:

-[FindFoods](http://www.findfoods.org) is a clone of [yelp](http://www.yelp.com), the popular note-taking app.
+[FindFoods](http://www.findfoods.org) is a clone of [yelp](http://www.yelp.com).
 It was built by me, [Aaron Foster Bresley](https://www.linkedin.com/pub/aaron-foster-bresley/37/54a/146/), in Spring 2014.
 Go check it out: http://www.findfoods.org!

 ## Features